TV-Rename/tvrename/tools.md

 #### Tools
 ![The Tools Menu](images/tools/menu-01.png){:.pic-r}
 Here you can find tools to update, manipulate and annihilate the data relating to your Media Library and TheTVDB cache.

-Sort out once-and-for-all which of your favourite actors are in which shows and vice-versa.

-You can also do some clever stuff manipulating and re-creating torrent files.
+You can do some clever stuff manipulating and re-creating torrent files.

-{:.clear}
+And you can finally sort out once-and-for-all which shows your favourite actors are in, what else they've been in, and who acts in your favourite shows.

 ## Force Refresh All
 ![Force Refresh All](images/tools/force-refresh-all-01.png){:.pic-l}
 If TV Rename's representation of your Media Library is a mess then this is probably the Tool for you.